An infinite-dimensional phenomenon in finite-dimensional metric topology: Deforming Riemannian manifolds in Gromov-Hausdorff space

-there is a map $\bar g:P\to M$ extending $g'$ such that $dist(f\bar g,g)<\delta$. \end{defn} \begin{prop} Let $X$ be a locally $k$-connected space for $k>n$, then there exists $\delta>0$ such that every map $f:M\to X$ from a compact $n$-dimensional ANR with the $\delta$-lifting property in dimensions $\le n+1$ is a weak homotopy equivalence in dimension $n$ (i.e., is $n+1$-connected).
-Furthermore, it induces isomorphisms of the Steenrod homology groups $f_*:H_i(M)\to H_i(X)$ for $i\le n$. \end{prop} \begin{proof} The weak homotopy equivalence in dimension $n$ easy follows from the liting property.
-Then the fact follows for the singular homology.
-We note that the Steenrod homologies coincide with the singular homologies in this case. \end{proof} \begin{prop} Let $X\in\p\mn$, then for every $\delta>0$ there exists $\epsilon>0$ such that every $M\in\mn$ with $d_{GH}(M,X)<\epsilon$ there is a map $f:M\to X$ with the $\delta$-lifting property in dimensions $\le n+1$. \end{prop} \begin{proof} The space $X$ is locally $k$-connected for all finite $k$ (see \cite{F3}).
-Then for small $\epsilon$ a map $f:M\to X$ can be constructed by induction by means of a small triangulation on $M$ (If $M$ does not admit a triangulation, one can use a CW complex structure).
+there is a map $\bar g:P\to M$ extending $g'$ such that $\dist(f\circ\bar g,g)<\delta$. \end{defn} \begin{prop} Let $X$ be a locally $k$-connected space for $k>n$, then there exists $\delta>0$ such that every map $f:Z\to X$ from a compact $n$-dimensional ANR with the $\delta$-lifting property in dimensions $\le n+1$ is a weak homotopy equivalence through dimension $n$ (i.e., such that $f$ is $n+1$-connected).
+Furthermore, $f$ induces isomorphisms of Steenrod homology groups $f_*:H_i(M)\to H_i(X)$ for $i\le n$. \end{prop} \begin{proof} The weak homotopy equivalence in dimension $n$ easy follows from the lifting property.
+This implies the result for singular homology.
+We note that the Steenrod homologies coincide with the singular homologies in the locally $k$-connected case. \end{proof} \begin{prop} If $X\in\p\mn$, then for every $\delta>0$ there exists $\epsilon>0$ such that for every $M\in\mn$ with $d_{GH}(M,X)<\epsilon$ there is a map $f:M\to X$ with the $\delta$-lifting property in dimensions $\le n+1$. \end{prop} \begin{proof} The space $X$ is locally $k$-connected for all finite $k$ (see \cite{F3}).
+Then for small $\epsilon$ a map $f:M\to X$ can be constructed by induction by means of a small triangulation on $M$ (if $M$ does not admit a triangulation, one can use a CW complex structure).
 Given $\delta_0>0$, we may assume that $d(x,f(x))<\delta_0$.
-Clearly, for a proper choice of $\delta_0$ the map $f$ will have the $\delta$-lifting property. \end{proof} \begin{prop} Let $X\in\p\mn$ then there exists $\epsilon>0$ such that every $M\in\mn$ with $d_{GH}(M,X)<\epsilon$ there is a map $f:M\to X$ such that $f_*:H_*(M;\bL_{(2)}) \to H_*(X;\bL_{(2)})$ is an isomorphism. \end{prop} \begin{proof} We note that $\bL_{(2)}$ is an Eilenberg-MacLane spectrum.
-We take $\epsilon$ from Proposition \ref{map}.
-Then Proposition \ref{hisom} and the fact that $H_i(M)=H_i(X)=0$ for $i>n$ imply the required result. \end{proof}
+Clearly, for a proper choice of $\delta_0$ the map $f$ will have the $\delta$-lifting property. \end{proof} \mk\ni We refer to Madsen and Milgram~\cite{MM} for the following: \begin{prop} For any finite complex $K$ there is an isomorphism